List of NCAA Division II institutions: Reclassifying to Division II

 The reclassification process from one NCAA division to another requires three to five years, except for moves to Division II.
-Moves from Division III or another national governing body (such as the NAIA) to Division II require three years, and moves from Division I to II require two years.
+Moves from Division III or another national governing body (such as the NAIA) to Division II typically requires three years, but as of 2024 can be expedited to only need two.
+Moves from Division I to II require two years.

 Reclassifying from Division II

 The following programs are reclassifying away from NCAA Division II, or have announced definitive plans to do so.
-Under current NCAA rules, they must have an invitation from a conference to begin the transition to Division I. During the four-year transition period, they are ineligible for the FCS playoffs.
+Under current NCAA rules, they must have an invitation from a conference to begin the transition to Division I. During the normally four-year transition period, they are ineligible for the Division I playoffs.
+Since January 2025, there is an option to shorten this transition to three years.

 Pending

-These schools are actively pursuing Division II membership.
+These schools are actively pursuing Division II membership, but have not yet been approved by the NCAA to transition to Division II.
 Schools wishing to move within the NCAA to Division II must apply no later than February 1 of a given year, with the NCAA making its decision that July.

 Sports not in D-II

 The NCAA does not conduct separate Division II championships in the following sports: